-One of the favourites is the ficus tree.
+One of the favourite bonsai is the ficus tree.
 A miniature version of the tropical Banyan tree, the ficus is exotic and rewarding.
 Therefore, it is a good species and to help you get started with your bonsai.
 Remember, the ficus is ideally suited for indoor bonsai.
 You will discover a number of different varieties, each with small leaves and slow growth habits.
 Some of the specific species you might consider growing include the narrow-leaf ficus, weeping ficus, and the dwarf ficus, all fine choices.

 The first thing to remember when it comes to ficus bonsai care is that this tree needs to be kept indoors all year-long, although an occasional trip outdoors for fresh air and sunshine is acceptable.
 As with most bonsai trees, the ficus tree should dry out between watering.
 To test the soil, simply stick your finger down about an inch to see if it feels wet or dry.
 The key with ficus bonsai care is never allow the tree to go completely dry for any extended time.
 To water your tree, soak it and/or the container it sits in, in water for about 10 minutes.
 Then, allow the soil to drain so no more water leaks from the bottom.